 Our newsletter, Ahpra Report, is emailed periodically to provide updates on the work of the Australian Health Practitioner Regulation Agency (Ahpra).
 View past issues and subscribe to receive this helpful resource.

-This section contains Ahpra’s procedures and processes for developing accreditation standards, registration standards, consultation and Guide for National Boards developing applications seeking approval of endorsements in relation to scheduled medicines.
+This section contains Ahpra’s procedures and processes for developing accreditation standards, registration standards, managing conflicts of interest, consultation and the Guide for National Boards developing applications seeking approval of endorsements in relation to scheduled medicines.

 A table of panel hearing decisions since July 2010.
 Summaries have been provided where there is educational and clinical value.